oracle-livelabs/multicloud/wls-for-oci-autoscaling/create-stack/create-stack.md

 ## Task 3: Download Load generating files

 In this task, We download the files in the Cloud Shell.
-Thi

 1. Copy and paste the following command in the Cloud Shell to download the load generating files.
 The JMX file contains the test plan, defining the parameters and behavior of the load test, while the Python (py) file will be used to increase the ProcessCpuLoad.